mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 The Web Bot Auth (WebBotAuth) Working Group has been chartered to "standardize methods for cryptographically authenticating automated clients and providing additional information about their operators to Web sites."

-Initial discussions in the group have revealed some disagreement about the scope and intent of the work. {{site-usecase}} explores the use cases for authentication of non-browser clients, to help inform those discussions. {{next}} suggests some further questions for consideration.
+Initial discussions have revealed some disagreement about the group's scope. {{site-usecase}} explores the use cases for authentication of non-browser clients, to help inform those discussions. {{next}} suggests some further questions for consideration.

 # Web Site Use Cases {#site-usecase}